Vikramven/Project-2-1/README.md

 Nonetheless, the goal remains the same: capture the opponent's King.

 All the rules of the classic Chess apply in Dice Chess, except for the following:
-1. At every turn, the player rolls three dice.
-The outcome determines which pieces can be used for that move.
+1. At every turn, the player rolls one dice.
+The outcome determines which piece can be used for that move.
 2. In this version, there is no check or checkmate.
 It is allowed to move the King to a square attacked by an opponent's piece.
 3. In the case that a pawn would advance to the last row, the player has to wait until he/she rolls pawn again, contrary to some versions of the game.
 Thus, the player promotes the pawn to one of the pieces chosen by a separate single dice roll.
 If 'pawn' is the roll result, the player has the freedom to choose whichever piece the pawn gets promoted to.
 4. Castling is allowed and issued to solely a King's move (not Rook).
+[More in-depth rules explained under the in-game option "Rules"]

 ## Run Procedures